Christmas flavors are the season’s unsung heroes.

 Warm Drinks

 You can quickly transform coffees, teas, and hot chocolates into magical Christmas drinks.
-Add a dash of cinnamon and nutmeg to hot chocolate, blend white chocolate and peppermint for the perfect mocha, and inject a pinch of clove into your black tea.
+Add a dash of cinnamon and nutmeg to hot chocolate, blend white chocolate and peppermint for the perfect mocha, or inject a pinch of clove into your black tea.

 Christmas Aromas